What is Data Security?

 - Data Backup – creating copies of data so it can be recovered if the original copy is lost.

 DATA BEHAVIORAL ANALYTICS

-To detect abnormal network behavior, you must know what normal behavior looks like.
+You must know what normal behavior looks like to detect abnormal network behavior.
 Behavioral analytics tools automatically discern activities that deviate from the norm.
 Your security team can then better identify indicators of compromise that pose a potential problem and quickly remediate threats.

 DATA LOSS PREVENTION

-Organizations must make sure that their staff does not send sensitive information outside the network.
-Data loss prevention, or DLP, technologies can stop people from uploading, forwarding, or even printing critical information in an unsafe manner.
+Organizations must ensure that their staff does not send sensitive information outside the network.
+Data loss prevention, or DLP, technologies can prevent people from illegally uploading, forwarding, or even printing critical information.

-Any software you use to run your business needs to be protected, whether your IT staff builds it or whether you buy it.
-Unfortunately, any application may contain holes, or vulnerabilities, that attackers can use to infiltrate your network.
+Any software you use to run your business must be protected, whether your IT staff builds it or you buy it.
+Unfortunately, any application may contain holes or vulnerabilities that attackers can use to infiltrate your network.
 Application security encompasses the hardware, software, and processes you use to close those holes.